epdsn/ConcordFS/README.md

 # ConcordeFS

-Welcome to ConcordeFS, a simple flight simulator game built using Python and Pygame.
+Welcome to ConcordeFS, an 8-bit 2-d simple flight simulator game built using Python and Pygame.

 ## Description